mon1t0r/dhcp-suppress-server/README.md

 ## TODO
- - implement work in networks with more than one DHCP server: send DHCPNAK with dynamic IP and MAC address of the other server;
+ - implement work in networks with more than one DHCP server: send DHCPNAK with dynamic IP and MAC address of the other server.
- - configuration from command line arguments/config file.